PyPO-dev/PyPO/doxy/General.md

 sudo apt install cm-super dvipng texlive-latex-extra texlive-fonts-recommended texlive-science
 ```
 The GPU version of PyPO needs a [CUDA installation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and a CUDA-compatible NVIDIA graphics card.
 These are not installed through the Build.py interface and should be installed manually.
+On Linux, it is relatively straightforward to do this using the [apt repository](https://linuxconfig.org/how-to-install-cuda-on-ubuntu-20-04-focal-fossa-linux).
-Please refer to the NVIDIA documentation on how to install NVIDIA drivers and CUDA on your specific Platform.
+For other platforms, please refer to the NVIDIA documentation on how to install NVIDIA drivers and CUDA.

 <h2>Installation</h2>
 On Linux and MacOs, the following instructions can be run in the regular terminal.
 On Windows, they should be run in the 'x64_x86 Cross Tools Command Promp for VS <year>'.
 Navigate to the PyPO root folder and configure PyPO by running:
 ```
-python Build.py --config
+./Build.py --config
 ```
 This will check if you have CUDA installed.
-It will also generate the build instructions.
+It will also generate the makefiles necessary for the build.
 Then install by running:
 ```
-python Build.py --make
+./Build.py --make
 ```
 For an overview of build options, run:
 ```
-python Build.py --help
+./Build.py --help
 ```

-To include PyPO from anywhere, the following two lines should be added to your .bashrc file:
+To include PyPO from anywhere, the following line should be added to your .bashrc file:
 ```
 export PYTHONPATH=${PYTHONPATH}:<absolue/path/to/PyPO>
 ```